Can I start work before the Party Wall Notice has expired and other common queries

-BUT, if two neighbours agree that one can build against the flank or garden wall of another, then that part of the wall that has been used will be considered as a party wall in the future.
+BUT, if two neighbours agree that one can build against the flank or garden wall of another, then that part of the wall used will be considered a party wall in the future.
 This does not alter the boundary position, so the boundary may still run along the face of the wall.
-It does mean that a neighbour will acquire rights under the Party Wall Act to that part which has been made use of.
+It does mean that a neighbour will acquire rights under the Party Wall Act to that part made use of.

 Can I use the Party Wall Act to resolve a boundary dispute?

-No. The Act does not contain any provision that could be used to settle a boundary line dispute.
+No. The Act does not contain any provision, or means, to settle a boundary line dispute.